EnderLiliesFans5040/EnderLilies.DebugModExtended/README.md

  - **[ctrl]+[F9]** Change last enemy's faction to player
  - **[ctrl]+[F10]** Switch enemies' faction(random)
  - **[ctrl]+[F12]** Swap enemies' faction

+ - **LilySpeed** Control Lily Speed with a slider, can also edit the value 0.000~100.000
+ - **BossSpeed** Control Boss Speed with a slider, can also edit the value 0.000~100.000
+ - **GlobalSpeed** Control Game Speed with a slider, can also edit the value 0.000~100.000

 Additional relic and spirit in test (in ExtraMod).